Suzanne Mallouk: Death of Michael Stewart

+Art and music career

 Mallouk worked for designer Maripol at Fiorucci.
 She posed for the Italian painter Francesco Clemente, and three of the paintings were shown at Galerie Bruno Bischofberger in Zurich for Collaborations: Basquiat, Clemente, Warhol in 1984.
-She was also photographed by Andy Warhol and these photographs are in the Andy Warhol Museum Archive.
-From February 9 – March 7, 1985, Mallouk had a solo exhibition at Colin de Land's Vox Populi Gallery on East 6th Street in the East Village.
+She was also photographed by Andy Warhol, and these photographs are in the Andy Warhol Foundation Archive.
+From February 9 to March 7, 1985, Mallouk had a solo exhibition at Colin de Land's Vox Populi Gallery on East 6th Street in the East Village.
 Later that year, she participated in the 92nd Street Y's "Artists' Hospitality Tour," where she discussed the development of her work with tourists in her studio.
 Her work is now held in private collections internationally and at the Nakamura Keith Haring Collection in Hokuto, Japan.

 In the late 1980s, Mallouk performed under the name Ruby Desire at nightclubs such as Area, Madam Rosa's, and Palladium.
 She was signed to Les Disques Du Crépuscule and released a cover of Donna Summer's "Bad Girls" in 1987.
 Mallouk co-wrote the song "Like This Like That" by Madagascar, which was released on Capitol Records in 1988.
 With Capitol Records, she toured Europe as the song climbed the British dance charts.
-After the tour, she decided to leave the music business, to go to school, as she worked as a bartender as the Tunnel nightclub.
+After the tour, she decided to leave the music business to go to school, and she worked as a bartender at the Tunnel nightclub.

+Later career

 The death of Basquiat in August 1988 and the AIDS epidemic were catalysts for Mallouk to leave the East Village.
 She went on to receive a bachelor's degree in psychology and chemistry from Hunter College in New York.
 In 2001, she graduated from St. George's University School of Medicine in Grenada, British West Indies.
 She completed her internship in internal medicine and residency in general psychiatry at Beth Israel Medical Center.
-She is a diplomate of the American Board of Psychiatry and Neurology and became a member of the American Psychoanalytic Association after completing psychoanalytic training at the William Alanson White Institute, in New York City.
-Mallouk continues to paint, and has a private practice in New York City as a psychiatrist and psychoanalyst.
+She is a diplomate of the American Board of Psychiatry and Neurology and became a member of the American Psychoanalytic Association after completing psychoanalytic training at the William Alanson White Institute in New York City.
+Mallouk continues to paint and has a private practice in New York City as a psychiatrist and psychoanalyst.

+In pop culture

 Claire Forlani as Gina Cardinale in the Julian Schnabel film Basquiat (1996) is a composite of Basquiat's girlfriends, including Mallouk.

-Widow Basquiat

 In 2000, Mallouk's close friend Jennifer Clement published Widow Basquiat: A Memoir, a poetic memoir about Mallouk's relationship with Basquiat—told from Mallouk's perspective.
 The book was "inspired by" Mallouk's own writings and stories.
 "Widow Basquiat" was a nickname Rene Ricard gave to Mallouk years before Basquiat's death.
 The first American edition was released as Widow Basquiat: A Love Story in 2014.